Fcmam5/state-of-dz-swe-2024/website/blog/2024-02-01-kickstart/index.md

 tags: [general, english]
 ---

-On early February 2024 we started an initiative to audit and asses the Algerian software engineering industry.
+In early February 2024 we initiated an effort to audit and assess the Algerian software engineering industry.

-We created a survey in three languages (in [Arabic](https://forms.gle/gZWWXLC9Gh1d1BJFA), in [English](https://forms.gle/CCks5wiEXB7MgBqV7), and in [French](https://forms.gle/D9GLGqS7bR3qQr43A)).
+We have created a survey available in three languages: [Arabic](https://forms.gle/gZWWXLC9Gh1d1BJFA), in [English](https://forms.gle/CCks5wiEXB7MgBqV7), and in [French](https://forms.gle/D9GLGqS7bR3qQr43A).

-This survey aims to highlight the trends and challenges we have as Algerians working in IT fields.
-The survey covers both Algerians living in Algeria and abroad, whether they work on regular jobs full-time, part-time or they work as freelancers, whether they work for Algerian agencies or remotely for foreign companies.
+The objective of this survey is to identify trends and challenges within the Algerian IT sector.
+It covers Algerians residing both in Algeria and abroad, regardless of whether they work full-time, part-time, or freelance, and whether they are employed by Algerian agencies or work remotely for foreign companies.

-We aim to collect inputs from our community to better understand what are our trends, what are average salaries, which Wilaya attracts engineers the most, which programming language or CI/CD tool is used the most..
+Our goal is to gather input from our community to gain a better understanding of our industry's trends, average salaries, preferred Wilayas for engineers, and the most commonly used programming languages or CI/CD tools.

-The main goal of our survey is to have a fair overview of the Algerian landscape, and to publish results aggregates from our 3 surveys to the public on this website so we all can exploit them, to better understand our field and to invest in the opportunities we see through it.
+The primary goal of our survey is to provide a comprehensive overview of the Algerian landscape and to publicly share aggregated results from our three surveys on this website.
+This will enable all stakeholders to gain a deeper understanding of our field and identify potential opportunities for investment.

 ## FAQ